A sentence expresses a relationship between a doer and an action.

 - by seven o’clock

-- (Because they left so early, they had time to drive the distance by seven o’clock.)
+- Because they left so early, they arrived by seven o’clock.

 - (“by seven o’clock” is a prepositional phrase.)